pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 The most common API for that use case is spawning a **WebWorker** and doing most work on that second JavaScript process.
 The worker is spawned from a seperate JavaScript file (or base64 string) and communicates with the main thread by sending data with `postMessage()`.

-Unfortunately **Localstorage** and **Cookies** [cannot be used in WebWorker or SharedWorker](https://stackoverflow.com/questions/6179159/accessing-localstorage-from-a-webworker) because of the design and security constraints.
+Unfortunately **LocalStorage** and **Cookies** [cannot be used in WebWorker or SharedWorker](https://stackoverflow.com/questions/6179159/accessing-localstorage-from-a-webworker) because of the design and security constraints.
 WebWorkers run in a separate global context from the main browser thread and therefore cannot do stuff that might impact the main thread.
 They have no direct access to certain web APIs, like the DOM, localStorage, or cookies.

 Everything else can be used from inside a WebWorker.
 The fast version of OPFS with the `createSyncAccessHandle` method can **only** [be used in a WebWorker](../rx-storage-opfs.md#opfs-limitations), and **not on the main thread**.
 This is because all the operations of the returned `AccessHandle` are **not async** and therefore block the JavaScript process, so you do want to do that on the main thread and block everything.